shlienlab/raccoon/README.md

 * features filtering by variance, MAD or t-SVD
 * integrated unsupervised/supervised UMAP dimensionality reduction
 * clusters identification by DBSCAN, HDBSCAN, SNN or Louvain
+* optimization with grid search, differential evolution or TPE
 * k-NN classification
 * GPU implementation with RAPIDS